Updated 8th April 2019

 - fresh air and exercise might be all very well and one of your principal reasons for taking to your caravan in the first place;

-- but some locations, especially in the height of summer, have a way of attracting peskily biting insects – because as one authority would have it, bugs like caravanning too;
+- but some locations, especially in the height of summer, have a way of attracting peskily biting insects – read our article: Beating the biters!
+How NOT to get bitten on your Summer holiday!

 For the backwoodsman